-The provenance of this dish is lost in the mists of time.
+The provenance of this Bengali fried rice recipe is lost in the mists of time.
 The Chinese will declare that it shows their influence on Indian cuisine; the Bengalis claim it as proof positive of their influence on Chinese cuisine.

-If you order vegetable pulao in a Bengali restaurant, this is probably what they will serve you.
+If you order vegetable pulao in a Bangladeshi restaurant, this is probably what they will serve you.

 The use of panch phoran gives it that unique Bengali taste, and the ghee gives it a sumptuous underlying flavour.
 You could make this dish using oil rather than ghee, if you prefer to do so for health reasons – but then it wouldn’t be ghee bhaat, would it?

 For me, this is classic singles food.
 It is simple to prepare, the ingredients can be purchased on the way home, and it is very healthy.
 Add a dal dish, say the Bengali dal, or a simple vegetable dish like the beans with coconut, and you have a balanced meal.
 And ready to eat as quickly as ordering something from the take-away service.